Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 Thanks for confirming that you wish to own this AVM module and understand the related requirements and responsibilities.

-We just want to confirm and double check a few important things:
+We just want to ask you to double check a few important things before you start the development.

-- The name of the module will be `<INSERT THE MODULE'S APPROVED NAME HERE>`.
-- Please visit the related [module index](https://azure.github.io/Azure-Verified-Modules/indexes/) page and use the following values explicitly:
+Please visit the [module index](https://azure.github.io/Azure-Verified-Modules/indexes/) page of your module and use the following values explicitly as provided there:

 - `ModuleName`
 - `TelemetryIdPrefix`
 - `ModuleOwnersGHTeam` and `ModuleContributorsGHTeam`
 - Repository name and folder path defined in `RepoURL`

 You can now start the development of this module!
 Happy coding! 🎉

+Please respond to this comment, once your module is ready to be published!

 Any further questions or clarifications needed, let us know.

-Thanks
+Thanks,

 The AVM Core Team
 ```

 {{< /expand >}}

-12. Move the issue to the "In development" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) project board.
-16. Remove the label of "Status: In Triage 🔍" to indicate you're done with triaging the issue.

-## Enabling development
+{{< hint type=tip >}}

+Although, it's not directly part of the module proposal triage process, to begin development, module owners and contributors might need additional help from the AVM core team, such as:

-12. Update any Azure RBAC permissions for test tenants/subscription, if required
+1. Update any Azure RBAC permissions for test tenants/subscription, if required
-13. Bicep Only:
+2. Bicep Only:
     - Update `Azure/bicep-registry-modules` [CODEOWNERS file](https://github.com/Azure/bicep-registry-modules/blob/main/.github/CODEOWNERS)

+{{< /hint >}}

+### Post-Development

-14. Once module is developed and `v0.1.0` has been published to the relevant registry, move the issue into "Done" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project
+Once module is developed and `v0.1.0` has been published to the relevant registry

+1. Assign the "<mark style="background-color:#C8E6C9;">Status: Module Available 🟢</mark>" label to the issue.
+2. Move the issue into "`Done`" column in [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project.
-15. Update the AVM Module Indexes CSV files with the correct `ModuleStatus`
+3. Update the AVM Module Indexes, following the [process documented internally](https://dev.azure.com/CSUSolEng/Azure%20Verified%20Modules/_wiki/wikis/AVM%20Internal%20Wiki/286/Module-index-file-update-process).

+### Orphaned modules

+{{< hint type=important >}}

+Content to be added.

+{{< /hint >}}

+remove the "<mark style="background-color:#C8E6C9;">Status: Module Available 🟢</mark>" label

+add the "<mark style="background-color:#F4A460;">Status: Module Orphaned 👀</mark>" label

+### Standard Issue triage

+{{< hint type=important >}}

+Content to be added.

+{{< /hint >}}

 ## Module Owner Has Issue/Is Blocked/Has A Request